Catherine Zeta-Jones: Early life and initial stage career

-In 1987, seventeen-year-old Zeta-Jones was picked as the second understudy to the lead actress in a West End production of 42nd Street.
+In 1987, a seventeen-year-old Zeta-Jones was picked as the second understudy for the lead actress in a West End production of 42nd Street.
 During one of the performances, both the star and the first understudy were unavailable, and Zeta-Jones was asked to play the role of Peggy Sawyer—a chorus girl who becomes a star.
-The producer was impressed by her acting ability and allowed her to play the role for the following two years.
+The producer was impressed by her acting ability and allowed her to play the part for the following two years.
 Her next stage appearance was with the English National Opera at the London Coliseum in 1989 where she played Mae Jones in Kurt Weill's Street Scene.

 Career

 1990–1996: Screen debut and career struggles

 In 1990, Zeta-Jones made her film debut in the director Philippe de Broca's film 1001 Nights.
-An adaptation of the Persian fable One Thousand and One Nights, the French-Italian production recounts the tale from the perspective of Scheherazade (Zeta-Jones), one of the brides of King Sharir (Thierry Lhermitte).
+An adaptation of the Arabic fable One Thousand and One Nights, the French-Italian production recounts the tale from the perspective of Scheherazade (Zeta-Jones), one of the brides of King Sharir (Thierry Lhermitte).
 1001 Nights did not perform well at the box office, and according to de Broca's obituary in The Daily Telegraph, the film "is best remembered for its enjoyable nude scenes."
 Greater success followed when she starred opposite David Jason and Pam Ferris in the ITV period comedy-drama television series The Darling Buds of May from 1991 to 1993.
 Adapted from H. E. Bates' novel of the same name, Zeta-Jones played the role of the eldest daughter of a family living in the countryside in 1950s Britain.
 The series was the highest-rated television show in the country at the time, and Zeta-Jones gained wide public recognition for it.
 "Literally, with one hour of television my life completely changed.
 I couldn't go anywhere", she remarked.